ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/notes-feature.md

 # Lab: Add the Notes Feature

 In this lab, we will take what we have learned so far and add a whole new feature to our application.
 Specifically, we will add the "Tasting Notes" feature.
 In addition to exercising some skills we have already learned, we will also use some framework components we have not seen yet.
-These will include:

-- The modal overlay
-- Various form elements
-- The sliding `IonItem`

 ## Preliminary Items